Tartar Case: Investigations

 On 6 October 2022, the Prosecutor General's Office of Azerbaijan reported that 19 victims of the case were released and 10 of them were acquitted, while the remaining cases were terminated with no acquittal.

 The victims, their relatives and the human rights defenders have expressed dissatisfaction with small terms for those guilty of torture.
 They continue to demand a full investigation and express scepticism of the possibility of a complete and fair investigation.

+List of people who died under torture

+According to human rights defenders 13 people are known to have died as a result of torture.